geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 screen
 ......

-Multiplies the complements of the backdrop and source color values, then complements the result.
+Multiplies the complements of the source and destination color values, then complements the result.
 The result color is always at least as light as either of the two constituent colors.
 Screening any color with white produces white; screening with black leaves the original color unchanged.
 The effect is similar to projecting multiple photographic slides simultaneously onto a single screen.

 .. list-table::